 This screen, built into the audio faceplate on the dash, allows you to display personal "skins" to customize the interior of the car.
 Skins can be created and downloaded on a special site produced by Pioneer just for Scion owners.

 Where most cars only offer an auxiliary audio input jack, the xB also features a standard iPod interface.
 Plugging an iPod into this port allows it to be operated through the radio head unit.
 The plug also simultaneously supplies power to the iPod.

 Under the Hood

 The xB shares its 2.4-liter dual overhead-cam (DOHC) four-cylinder engine with its Scion sibling, the tC.
-Buyers have the choice of a five-speed manual transmission or a four-speed automatic with sequential shifting, a first for Scion and parent company Toyota.
+Buyers have the choice of a five-speed manual transmission or a four-speed automatic with sequential shifting.
 Both transmissions help the xB get slightly better gas mileage than the similar Honda Element and the PT Cruiser, which should make it extra appealing to anyone concerned about fuel consumption.